StatelessCat/xapi-to-ktbs/README.md

  ```

 Launch the parsing of xAPI statements and send them to the kTBS:
  ```$ node index```
 You will see some POST requests.

-Lauch the second part of the round-trip:
+Launch the second part of the round-trip:
  ```$ node validate```

 Make the validation script executable and run it:
 ```$ chmod u+x validate.sh && bash validate.sh```

 ## Results